 dSOC: Annual rate of change of soil organic carbon content. t C ha-1yr-1.

-Ai: Area of each Estrata of the project ha.
+Ai: Area of each Strata of the project ha.

-YO: EstrataYo
+i: Strata i

 For this estimation, the tool was used.
 Excel “ARWG30_SOC_Tool_Multizones.xls” that applies the established procedures mentioned in the “Tool for estimation of change in soil organic carbon stocks due to the implementation of A/R CDM project activities.”

 Under the conditions of the project areas dSOC= 0.8 per hectare year.
-This value, multiplied by 44/12 results in a change of 2.93333 t per year per hectare in the soil carbon sink.
+This value, multiplied by 44/12 results in a change of 2.93333 tCO2 per year per hectare in the soil carbon sink.
 The results for the accumulated areas as of 2019 are shown in Table 23.

 Table 23.
 Estimation of accumulated soil organic carbon.